 - Transfer cookies to a freezer bag and seal.

-- To serve, remove cookies from freezer bag and allow cookies to thaw on the counter for 15 minutes.
+- To serve, remove cookies from the freezer bag and allow cookies to thaw on the counter for 15 minutes.

 The nutrition information shown is an estimate provided by an online nutrition calculator and should not be considered a substitute for a professional nutritionist’s advice.